enactjs/eslint-config-enact/docs/index.md

 ### Command Line

-If you use the `enact-dev` tools to create your project, `npm run lint` will run the Enact configuration of ESLint for syntax analysis.
+If you use the `cli` tools to create your project, `npm run lint` will run the Enact configuration of ESLint for syntax analysis.

 If you want to switch to the strict version of the linting rules, modify your `package.json` file and change the following lines: